Macrometacorp/docs/docs/photoniq/est/manage-est-streams.md

 ## Understanding the EST Stream Feature

-Turning on EST Stream feature provides access to stream data in real time and the Debug tab in the EST dashboard.
+Turning on EST Stream feature provides access to the Debug tab in the EST dashboard.

 Use EST Stream for:

 - **Debugging** - Quickly identify and resolve issues with third-party tags by monitoring the real-time data in the Debug tab.
-- **Analytics Integration** - Feed the stream data into analytics platforms to enhance your understanding of user behavior and tag performance.
 - **Custom Monitoring** - Set up custom alerts or dashboards based on specific events or metrics of interest from the stream data.

-EST Stream is built on Macrometa Global Data Network (GDN) Streams.
-For more information about streams in the GDN, refer to [Macrometa Streams](../../streams/) documentation.

 ### Streaming Data